MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 2. Runtime error tests: During the execution of an <span style="color:#C3E88D">`on_`</span> function there is a runtime error, like a division by 0, and a descriptive error message should be returned.
 3. OK tests: All `.grug` files should be compiled and linked without any errors, and every single grug feature (statements, operators, etc.) is extensively tested for correctness.

+[gcovr](https://github.com/gcovr/gcovr) is what I've manually used to find branches of code that aren't covered by my tests yet.
+Right now my tests provide 87.6% line coverage, and 36.4% branch coverage.

 [libFuzzer](https://llvm.org/docs/LibFuzzer.html) is a tool that is used to ensure that even the strangest and corrupt looking `.grug` files won't ever crash the game.

 A fuzzer is basically a neural network that generates a random string, throws it into the fuzzed program, and gets a reward if it walked a new path through the fuzzed program's code.
 If it got a reward, it uses the knowledge that there is a good chance it'll get more rewards if it tries similar strings.
 In this manner it quickly finds most possible paths through the fuzzed program's code, also finding a few inputs that crashed `grug.c`, which I of course patched.